I am reading it for you and for me.

 - Another one of my students owns a paving company.
 He started out with a very narrow cone of vision.
 And he was suffering, and the company was barely surviving.With the work he did with the 67 steps, and listening to my Sunday Rants, his cone of vision is almost as wide as it needs to become to take the company to the next level from where it can not just survive, but grow.

-If your job is not suitable, you’ll have to do exercises, instead of just doing your job with an ever widening cone of vision.
+If your job is not demanding, you’ll have to do exercises, instead of just using your job with an ever widening cone of vision.
 Or add harder problems to solve as a hobby.
+That is what I do.

-When I did the eye training back in 1996, I didn’t really know how to grow from this ability.
-And I didn’t, or not really.
+When I did the behavioral eye training back in 1996, I didn’t really know how to grow from this ability.
+And I didn’t grow from it then, or not really.

 I felt better, I had a little bit more freedom, but still no growth.

-When you consider your physical “disability” physical only, or mindset only, you may fix yourself, but you won’t grow.
+When you consider your physical ‘disability’ physical only, or mindset only, a problem, you may fix yourself, but you won’t grow.

 I learned how to take control of my eyes, I experienced less fear, but I didn’t know that I could use that bigger cone of vision to evaluate causes to my misery, and the longer cone… to see the effects of my actions before I took them.